akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 :::tips
 Why?
-Please don't hesitate to read our ["4 reasons why you should use our API"](https://api.akeneo.com/documentation/why-the-api.html#4-reasons-why-you-should-use-our-api) page!
+Please don't hesitate to read our ["4 reasons why you should use our API"](https://api.akeneo.com/documentation/why-the-api.html#4-reasons-why-you-should-use-our-api) page.
 :::

 ## Follow the guide!